Imagine for a minute you’re at bus-stop,

 “So, what do you do for a living?”.
 How often have you heard that?

 Don't ever just reply, “I’m an insurance agent”.
 Let's be honest, insurance agents are not at the top of the list of the "cool" list when it comes to the average person's interest in what you do.
 But that doesn't mean you have to be boring about it.
 Answering that question with much more color builds new contacts for your business.
 It's not like "buying" insurance leads where you know the person you're talking with is already informed and aware of what they are looking for.
-The idea of selling insurance to new contacts is about creating a desire to know more and continue the conversation and you're elevator pitch is designed to do just that.
+The idea of selling insurance to new contacts is about creating a desire to know more and continue the conversation and

 What is an Elevator Sales Pitch?

 Very briefly, it's a persuasive, planned, and succinct (20-30 second) speech designed to highlight what you do, how you do it, and what benefits the listener will gain from your business.
 As the name implies, elevator pitches should take roughly the time to recite as it takes to ride in an elevator, say 20 to 30 seconds.

 How many times have you had a brief exchange with a person, a decision maker, company CEO, or a stranger who turns out to be an ideal insurance lead?
 Were you able to say everything you needed to in a

 ”I’m an insurance agent” Great!
 The Bureau of Labor Statistics reports that over 460,000 other people are, too.
 What makes you stand out from the crowd?